-Patients starting bolus insulin meet the referral criteria for a community dietitian to learn about managing carbohydrate intake either through carbohydrate portions or carbohydrate counting.
+Patients starting bolus insulin meet the referral criteria for the extended care team to see a dietitian to learn about managing carbohydrate intake either through carbohydrate portions or carbohydrate counting.
 The dietitian will assess the most appropriate approach depending on the patient's health and maths literacy.
 This will improve post prandial levels, reduce the need for correction doses, lower HbA1c and help prevent weight gain.